11 Key Factors To Consider When Hiring a Contact Center Support Provider

 According to Deloitte, cost reduction remains the top outsourcing reason, especially amid the pandemic.
 Working with a service provider is less costly than building your own contact center.
 The latter requires hiring and training new employees.
 You also need to invest in technology and resources.

 Thus, outsourcing your contact center operations is an excellent business move.
-But consider the outsourcing costs when looking for a BPO service provider.
+However, consider the outsourcing costs when looking for a BPO service provider.
 Also, factor in the different pricing models:

 • Fixed price model: The FP model has a standard rate that a BPO provider sets for its services.